 ‘Allah does not charge a soul beyond its capacity’ (Quran 2:286)

 That being said, God does understand the human propensity to be swayed by our environment and social conditioning, and takes it into mitigation in his judgement, by His mercy, in that our Good deeds are weighted in multiples, while bad deeds being weighted by one.

 ‘He that does a good deed shall be rewarded ten times the like of it, and he that does evil shall only be rewarded the like of it, and they shall not be wronged’ (Quran 6:160)

-All the mercy we have every observed, in every facet of creation, is only 1% of God’s mercy He (swt) has apportioned, and He (swt) will show the remaining 99% of His mercy on day of judgement.
+All the mercy we have ever observed, in every facet of creation, is only 1% of God’s mercy He (SWT) has apportioned, and He (SWT) will show the remaining 99% of His mercy on the day of judgement.

-Salman Al-Farisi reported: The Messenger of Allah, peace and blessings be upon him, said, “Verily, Allah has one hundred portions of mercy.
-From one portion the creation has been given mercy between themselves and ninety nine portions are reserved for the Day of Resurrection.”
+Salman Al-Farsi reported: The Messenger of Allah, peace and blessings be upon him, said, “Verily, Allah has one hundred portions of mercy.
+From one portion the creation has been given mercy between themselves and ninety-nine portions are reserved for the Day of Resurrection.”
 (Sahih Muslim 2753)

 ‘Those who believe and work righteous deeds, from them shall We blot out all evil (that may be) in them and We shall reward them according to the best of their deeds’ (Quran 29:7)

 Furthermore, God helps humans by guiding humans on earth by means of a revealed law system – to create environments that limit public temptations to commit evil, and establish socially reinforced values and ethics to aid psychological maturity.
 This is why Muhammed (SAAW), who brought the revealed guidance, is called a mercy to all mankind.